FirelyTeam/firely-docs/vonk/facade/enablesearch_1.rst

 Enabling search involves two major steps:

 #.
-Creating a query based on the bits and pieces in the search url
+Creating a query to the database based on the bits and pieces in the search url
 #.
 Getting a count and actual data from the database with that query, and map it to a SearchResult

 The next paragraphs will walk you through these steps.